earthsteading/Earthship/inspector-checklist_pre-foundation-stage.md

   -  [ ]

 ## Fero-cement roof framing
+Please see ['performance solution' requirements]((https://github.com/earthsteading/performance-solutions)) for this type of roof frame.
   -  [ ]
   -  [ ]
   -  [ ]

 ## SuperAdobe earthbag roof framing
+Please see ['performance solution' requirements]((https://github.com/earthsteading/performance-solutions)) for this type of roof frame.
+  -  [ ]
+  -  [ ]
+  -  [ ]

+## Reciprocol roof frame
+Please see ['performance solution' requirements]((https://github.com/earthsteading/performance-solutions)) for this type of roof frame.
   -  [ ]
   -  [ ]
   -  [ ]